+++ Christmas Break +++

-Please select your topic of interest:
+Please select the topic of interest

-In some cases the ZKBS (Central Committee on Biological Safety), the responsible organ for the classification of biological material in connection with genetic engineering, classifies an organism differently than the TRBA (Technical Rules for Biological Agents).
+In some cases, the ZKBS (Central Committee on Biological Safety), the responsible organ for the classification of biological material in connection with genetic engineering, classifies an organism differently than the TRBA (Technical Rules for Biological Agents).
 The DSMZ wants to inform its customers about an allocation in a higher risk group to make them aware that the organism might pose a higher risk than its legal allocation according to the Federal Institute for Occupational Safety and Health (BAuA) implies.

 • Can I receive certificates for the strains I ordered stating that they are free of components of animal origin or components bearing TSE / BSE (Transmissible Spongiforme Encephalopathy / Bovine Spongiforme Encephalopathy)?

 No, the DSMZ does not certify such data.
 The providers of media and other products may be in a position to certify this information.
-The DSMZ Department of Microorganisms only uses high-quality providers' products.
+The DSMZ only uses high-quality providers' products.
 Please, also remember that according to our Terms & Conditions microorganisms supplied by the DSMZ are for in vitro use only.

 • What does the ampoule pellet consist of?